I shouldn't even be telling you about this place. It's that special.

 I sauntered into Wat Palad under the cover of tall greenery.
 “Another temple,” I thought.
 Asia is full of them.

 But I moseyed further, and what I encountered was magical.
-I had been directed into a temple built within the jungle, enshrining elephants and dragons, the wordly and unworldly side-by-side.
+I had been directed into a temple built within the jungle, enshrining elephants and dragons, the worldly and unworldly side-by-side.
 Streams poured out of the hills, culminating into a large rock waterfall overlooking the Chaing Mai skyline.
 Dogs roamed freely and, above me, a large spider clung to its capacious web.
-Small bridges and footpaths joined statues of Buddhas, dragons, worshipers, candle-holders and stone carvings.
+Small bridges and footpaths joined statues of Buddhas, dragons, worshipers, candle holders and stone carvings.

 Sometime around the age of 15, during those really awkward years when I was still struggling to understand my own belief system, my mother produced a number of books on Buddhism, which I found interesting and quickly devoured.
 I never meditated and I never became a Buddhist in practice, but I did appropriate many of the Buddha's teachings into my life.

-I took to understanding the beauty in the impermanence of life, and accepting its inherent transiency.
+I took to understanding the beauty in the impermanence of life and accepting its inherent transience.
 I realized that toxic mentations came from a place of desire, in which I wanted things in life that I simply could not have.
-Buddhism, however, teaches to clear ones being of wants, vices and desires because suffering stems only from these virulent deliberations.
+Buddhism, however, teaches to clear ones being of wants, vices, and desires because suffering stems only from these virulent deliberations.
 I learned that I would only be able to find peace within myself and not through the world or others.